notInori/JS-UI-Library/Documentation.md

 ## Extra Library Functions

-These are extra functions that library provides that may be useful to you.
+These are extra functions that library contains that may be useful to you.

 ### dragElement()